 B) The accident occurred on or after January 1, 1991.

 (1) The intoxicated driver was convicted of second degree murder, or gross vehicular manslaughter, or vehicular manslaughter.

 (2) The intoxicated driver died or could not be prosecuted because of mental incompetence.
 Note: An intoxicated driver who died does NOT qualify as a victim.

-Memorial Signs on State Highways
+II.
+Installation of Memorial Signs on State Highways

 The following are requirements for placing memorial signs on state highways: